iuravic/duktig-core/README.md

 Both types of route handlers must return a `ResponseInterface` type object.
 For a closure type handler, it is recommended to use the `Interop\Http\Factory\ResponseFactoryInterface` to create a response instance, while a controller will allready have the response prepared for use via the `BaseController` parent class.

-Both types of handlers are dynamically resolved by the container, and have their dependencies injected upon creation.
+Both types of handlers are dynamically resolved by the container, and have their constructor arguments dependencies injected upon creation.

 <a name="controllers"></a>